Shop With Pride: 30+ Rainbow Buys That Give Back

 Pottery Barn: William Sonoma's sister brand Pottery Barn also has a collection of items benefiting The Trevor Project and its company-wide with a rainbow motif in items at PB, PBTeen and Pottery Barn Kids.
 We love the matching family pajamas from infant to adult.

-The Bouqs: For the fifth year in a row, The Bouqs Co. has partnered with the Los Angeles LGBT Center and brought back its popular Rainbow Bouqs for Pride Month.
+The Bouqs: For the sixth year in a row, The Bouqs Co. has partnered with the Los Angeles LGBT Center and brought back its popular Rainbow Bouqs for Pride Month.
 Twenty percent of the purchase price for each bouquet will go to the center for healthcare, housing and education programs.

 PopSockets: Did you know that PopSockets has a collection of PopGrips that give 50 percent of profits back to charity?
 It’s called Poptivism, and many of these PopGrips support national groups such as It Gets Better Project, Hate Is a Virus and Know Your Rights Camp.